 However, this model is incomplete, as there are additional elements to take into account.
 In the fashion industry, the experience of going through several purchase decision stages is conducted through several media channels, some of them are physical, some of them are digital, so at each stage, a brand needs to be aware of how communication needs to adapt to the specific needs of the channel.

 Moreover, there is an emotional side as well, that can put the customer in different emotional states throughout the journey, spanning a whole range of emotional state which span from excitement to fear.

 This is why we need a more comprehensive vision of what a customer does, which allows us to account for all these additional variables.
 This is what we call the customer journey, which we are splitting in 6 different phases, as each has its own unique features.

 The awareness stage is when the concept of a brand is formed.
-To understand this in more detail we can say that communications that happen at this level are designed to build a subconscious perception\idea of a brand in the ‘back’ of customers’ mind.
+To understand this in more detail we can say that communications that happen at this level are designed to build a subconscious perception-idea of a brand in the ‘back’ of customers’ minds.

 In this sense, most of the brand we interact with essentially store data daily in our brains, as most customers may be aware of their need to buy a product, but don’t necessarily act any further on this, so the best thing a company can do is to create positive associations are going to be called upon in advertising.

 When we are given a cue or a trigger, like advertising or a word of mouth recommendation, our brain picks up this information from the back of our mind and brings it in front of our eyes, and if the association is strong enough then, our will to buy can bypass our rationality and lead us to impulse purchasing.